 -Or if your child is not interested in the news, you could choose to subscribe to a suitable monthly magazine.
 For example, from the UK check out newsstand.

 -Take advantage of the E31 school libraries sections.
-Students are encouraged to borrow books from our English31 library sections across primary (E31 classroom), collège (room 132) and lycée (CDI).
+Students are encouraged to borrow books from our English31 library sections across primary (E31 classroom) and collège (room 132).
+The CDI has books in English that can be borrowed as well.

 -Some public libraries have sections dedicated to English books.
 Ask your local library and take a look. (especially in and around Toulouse)